tadduzz/mcp/README.md

 # mcp-server-mariadb-vector

-The MariaDB Vector MCP server provides tools that LLM agents can use to interact with a MariaDB Vector database, providing users with a natural language interface to store and interact with their data.
+The MariaDB Vector MCP server provides tools that LLM agents can use to interact with MariaDB database [with vector support](https://mariadb.org/projects/mariadb-vector/), providing users with a natural language interface to store and interact with their data.
 Thanks to the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), this server is compatible with any MCP client, including those provided by applications like Claude Desktop and Cursor/Windsurf, as well as LLM Agent frameworks like LangGraph and PydanticAI.

 Using the MariaDB Vector MCP server, users can for example: